 A thematic unit for third grade about the book, Johhny Appleseed by Steven Kellogg including many hands-on activities for each subject area, even library and research skills.

-Did you know that bakers have been adding 7 Up lemon-lime drink to their cakes since the 1950s?
+Did you know that bakers have been adding 7 Up lemon-lime drinks to their cakes since the 1950s?
 Here, you'll find many traditional recipes for 7 Up cakes and frosting variations.

 For years the Butterfly and Hummingbird Festival in Folsom, La took place every September at Mizell Farms.
 We hope that it will be celebrated again.
 Here are highlights of this delightful day.